gradle/gradle/subprojects/docs/src/docs/release/notes.md

 There is a new API `GradleProject#getProjectDirectory` that returns the project directory of the project.

+There is a new API `GradleEnvironment#getGradleUserHome` that returns the Gradle user home directory used for all operations that are requested through the Tooling API.

 You can now listen to test progress through `LongRunningOperation#LongRunningOperation#addTestProgressListener`.
 All received test progress events are of a sub-type of `TestProgressEvent`.